-CHARGING THE VEHICLE BATTERY
+CHARGING THE VEHICLE RATTERY

-Ensure that the charger used is of the correct type and rating for the battery.
+Ensure that the correct type and rating of charger used.
 Using an unsuitable charger may damage the battery, and could cause the battery to explode.

 Always charge the battery in a well ventilated area away from any naked flames, sparks or other ignition sources.
 During charging the battery can produce a highly explosive and flammable gas.